openshift-labs/cloud-native-katacoda/scenarios/monitor-health/00-intro.md

-In this lab we will learn how to monitor application health using OpenShift health probes and how you can see container resource consumption using metrics.
+In this scenario we will learn how to monitor application health using OpenShift health probes and how you can see container resource consumption using metrics.

 ##  Health Probes